General Information and Syllabus

 Assignment Late Policy

 You should think of free late days as extensions you have been granted ahead of time and use them when you might have otherwise tried to ask for an extension.
 Beyond these 5 late days, we will grant additional extensions only in cases where exceptional circumstances necessitate more than a 2-day extension, or when you have used your 5 late days and further extenuating circumstances necessitate additional accommodations.
 As a result, getting an extension for exceptional circumstances beyond the provided free late days must be approved by the Head TA.
 Only the Head TA will be able to approve extensions.
-In particular, do not ask your lab TA.
 All extension requests must be received in advance of the assignment deadline, or as soon as possible if extenuating circumstances occur later, or extenuating circumstances prevent reaching out prior to the deadline.
 Please do not hesitate to reach out to the course staff or the instructor if any personal circumstances or issues arise!

 Examinations